 The brain goes into the “hot” drive for survival.
 The person doesn’t see the traumatic event from an outside perspective; they experience it.
 As a result, rational thought decreases and the danger response activates.
 Some of these danger responses include dissociation.
 Dissociation helps stop the real horror of the event before it becomes impossible reality.

 The danger response also sets off a cycle of cortisol, “the stress hormone,” that goes throughout the body and raises blood sugar, blood pressure, and heart rate, while interfering with digestion.

-Short term memory is disrupted because the body needs to focus on the immediate danger, and the body enters a state of hyper vigilance with increased startle response.
-All of this is important in response to trauma because if the short term danger is fixed, then you will make it alive.
+Short-term memory disrupts because the body needs to focus on the immediate danger, and the body enters a state of hyper-vigilance with an increased startle response.
+All of this is important in response to trauma because once you fix short-term danger, then you will make it alive.

 What may be beneficial in the short term; is not necessarily good for the long term.
 So if the trauma is short lived and quickly resolved, the brain will recover from the danger signal, relax the “hot” system and let the “cool” process be more active.